Vast-Horizon/Gamry-Signal-Generator-Python3/README.md

 The potentiostat being used during development was INTERFACE 5000E.

 Use pip in your terminal to install following packages:\
-pip install comtypes\
-pip install PyQt6\
-pip install pyqtgraph\
-pip install numpy\
-pip install matplotlib
+pip install comtypes PyQt6 pyqtgraph numpy matplotlib

 ---
 How to use: